Nowcasting using regression on signatures: Nowcasting US GDP growth

 \subsection{Results}

-After a hyperparameter search, we fix the hyperparameters to be a Ridge regression with regularisation strength \(\alpha=2.0\) over a 730-day rolling window, and we fit an intercept.
-The full details of the chosen hyperparameters can be found in Appendix \ref{sec:hyperparams_us}.

-The results on the validation period can be seen in Figure~\ref{fig:usgdp_comparison_pca_val}.
-From the plot we can see that the signatures returned a more stable prediction compared with the DFM, and attained the lowest root mean square error in this case.
-The RMSE for signatures, DFM, and NY Fed Staff forecast are 0.57, 0.85, and 0.86 respectively.
-Over the test period, the RMSE becomes 0.92, 0.98, and 1.03 for signature, DFM, and NYFed respectively.
-The nowcasts can be seen in Figure~\ref{fig:usgdp_comparison_pca_test}.

-We also fit a signature regression model on the filtered DFM factors.
-The results on the validation period can be seen in Figure~\ref{fig:usgdp_comparison_filtered_val}.
-From the plot we can see a better fit here compared with the principal components.
-The root mean square error is also lower in this case at 0.46.
-Over the test period, the RMSE becomes 0.82.
-See Figure~\ref{fig:usgdp_comparison_filtered_test} for the nowcasts.
-We note that using these mean estimates from the DFM model results in a noticeable improvement in prediction quality (over using the estimates in DFM directly).
+We first present NYFed model published results, results from a DFM using only publicly available data, and results from Signature-PCA (signature methods combined with PCA).
+The headline result is that, in the test period, Signature-PCA outperforms the other approaches.
+This can be seen in Figure~\ref{fig:usgdp_comparison_pca_test}.

+We also fit a hybrid Signature-DFM model.
+For the validation period, the Signature-DFM approach also strongly outperforms the other methods.
+For the test period, Figure~\ref{fig:usgdp_comparison_filtered_test} shows that Signature-DFM is superior to the DFM and to regression on signatures using PCA.
+Using the DFM model estimates as inputs to the signature approach, produces a noticeable improvement in prediction quality over the DFM alone.
+This provides evidence that signatures can be incorporated into existing nowcasting models to enhance performance.

-The results are summarised in Table~\ref{tab:usgdp}.
-We see that the test period seems to be a more volatile period, resulting in all models giving higher errors.
-Using the signature method achieved the lowest RMSE values, with using the filtered factor values giving the best performance.
+The results for all models on validation and test periods are summarised in Table~\ref{tab:usgdp}.
+We observe all models giving higher errors in the test period.
+Using the signature method achieves the lowest root mean squared error, with the filtered factor version of the signature method delivering the best overall performance.